Online Sales – Who Is Responsible?

 Sales were forced to change due to the internet.
 It gave businesses the ability to sell and obtain leads through their own websites.
 And sales reps were starting to find their old role replaced by product pages, blogs, or instructional videos.

-This is where the sales vs. marketing conundrum was possibly sparked.
+This is where the sales vs. marketing conundrum possibly sparked.
 Are websites replacing salespeople?
 Are digital marketers, who promote the website, the ones responsible for sales?

 What Is Marketing and What Is Its Role?